DevnagriAI/devnagri-cli/README.md

 ## TODO

+- [ ] Explore CodeClimate for PR quality
 - [ ] Move to `mage` from `makefile`
 - [ ] SetUp testing
 - [x] Set up the `travis-ci.com` builds